gforcada/haproxy_log_analysis/README.rst

   requests for example) output the given fields for each log line (i.e. acceptance date, path, downstream server, load at that time...)

-- add support for pickling log lines so that using the tool two times only on the first one the file is parsed

 - *your ideas*